 Schedule Private HD Instruction Recordings Day Job Homepage

 In recent years I have taken up my clarinet again and enjoy playing with the Merrymeeting Community Band and the Harpswell Concert Band.
-I have also started playing with a clarinet chamber ensemble (The Clarinotes) that meets in the Brunswick area.
+I also play with a clarinet ensemble (The Clarinotes) and the Windswept woodwind quintet.

 My discography includes Food For Your Feet (1995) with Scrod Pudding, and a guest appearance on Pam Weeks' CD, Waiting for the Perseids (1998 - Outer Green Records).
 Both CDs can be purchased through the Scrod Pudding website and at all Scrod Pudding gigs.